markmccoid/audiobook-filetodb/README.md

 ```
 $ npm run build
 ```

+## New Fork

+This is a new fork of the the audiobook-filewalker repo.
+This repo will be focused on expanding the ability of the code to not only walk the file system for audiobooks and gerenate a JSON map of the files, but will now also sync it to a MongoDB in Mondo's Atlas servers.

+Stack used:

+- TypeScript
+- MongoDB Atlas
+- Prisma

+## BELOW OLD AND ONLY FOR REFERENCE

 There are two main audiobook functions detailed below, but in essense, one will recurse through your audiobook directories and put a metadata json file with information about the audiobook.